Wildcats vs. Broncos: First Round Betting Trends, Record ATS, Home/Road Splits

 Northwestern vs. Boise State: Betting Trends, Record ATS, Home/Road Splits - First Round

-The No. 7 Northwestern Wildcats (21-11) and the No. 10 Boise State Broncos (24-9) will meet on Thursday to compete for a spot in the second round of the NCAA Tournament.
-Northwestern is favored by 1.5 points in the opening round matchup, which begins at 7:35 PM on truTV.
-Here are the insights you need when filling out your bracket for this 7-10 matchup.
-The matchup's point total is set at 127.5.
+The No. 7 seed Northwestern Wildcats (21-11) and the No. 10 seed Boise State Broncos (24-9) will meet on Thursday at 7:35 PM in the first round of the NCAA Tournament.
+Northwestern is a 1.5-point favorite in the contest, which airs on truTV.
+Here's everything you need to know ahead of this 7-10 matchup in the West Region bracket.
+The point total in the matchup is 127.5.

 Northwestern vs. Boise State Odds & Info